jonjamz/blaze-forms/README.md

 ReactiveForms.createElement({
   template: 'basicInput',
-  validationEvent: 'keyup',
+  validationEvent: 'keyup'
-  validationValue: function (el, clean, template) {
-    return clean(el.value);
-  }
 });
 ```

-The `basicForm` and `basicInput` templates are **included** with this package, however you still need to **register** them.

-See `templates:forms.html` to see the code.

-You only need to register a given form block or element template once--each time it's rendered, it will have a unique context.
-For elements, they'll always be connected to the instance of the form block that contains them.
+You only need to register a given component **once**.

+Each time a component is rendered, it will have a unique context.
+Elements inside a form block will always be connected to the **instance** of the form block that contains them.

 ### API